sjspielman/tasty/additional-resources/using-environments-post-workshop.md

 Finally, click the **Run** button at the bottom of this popup to launch a container with these settings.

 Now you have created your container!
-In the future you can skip these variable definition steps and run the container directly from the "Containers" tab, as described next.
+In the future you can skip these variable definition steps and run the container directly from the _Containers_ tab, as described next.

 ### Run the Docker Container

-Navigate back to the "Containers" tab in Docker Desktop; you should see the container that you just launched running.
+Navigate back to the _Containers_ tab in the Docker Desktop app.
+You should see the container you just launched is running.
 It will have the name you specified; in this example, the specified name was `ccdl-training`.

 ![Run icon](screenshots/container-running.png)